 Make the Toffee Eggnog

-The trick to shaking any egg cocktail is to begin with a dry shake, then add ice and shake until it hurts.
+The trick to shaking any egg cocktail is to start with a dry shake, then add ice and shake until it hurts.
 If you find that there's still bits of egg yolk in it, use a whisk to finish mixing it up.

 The fattier the dairy is, the richer and more luscious your eggnog will be.
 Half-and-half is a perfect balance.
 If you're using milk, try either whole or 2 percent.

-In a cocktail shaker, combine the toffee syrup, half-and-half, egg, and whiskey or rum (if using).
+In a cocktail shaker, combine the toffee syrup, half and half, egg, and whiskey or rum (if using).

 Shake without ice for about 10 seconds.